MoutonGrognon/robot-game-lua/README.md

 ## Getting started

-To run locally a match between PATH/TO/LUA/BOT1 and PATH/TO/LUA/BOT2 use the following command : `go run debug.go lua.go rg.go player.go referee.go main.go PATH/TO/LUA/BOT1 PATH/TO/LUA/BOT2`
+To run locally a match between PATH/TO/LUA/BOT1 and PATH/TO/LUA/BOT2 use the following command: `go run debug.go lua.go rg.go player.go referee.go main.go PATH/TO/LUA/BOT1 PATH/TO/LUA/BOT2`

-*Note: The first time you run it after an update, run go with the `-a` flag to make sure C files are recompiled : `go run -a debug.go lua.go rg.go player.go referee.go main.go PATH/TO/LUA/BOT1 PATH/TO/LUA/BOT2`*
+*Note: The first time you run it after an update, run go with the `-a` flag to make sure C files are recompiled: `go run -a debug.go lua.go rg.go player.go referee.go main.go PATH/TO/LUA/BOT1 PATH/TO/LUA/BOT2`*

 Checkout the [Documentation](#documentation) section to learn how to create your own robot.